 “The second victim…?”
 I asked.

 “Anal penetration and mirrors,” said Warwick.
-“Happened two nights prior to Blakewood, according the techs.
+“Happened two nights prior to Blakewood, according to the techs.
 You’ll need to work out some kind of game plan to work the scene without stepping on each others’ toes.”

 “Shouldn’t be a problem,” said Marks.
 “Carolyn and I would interview the victims ourselves, but our victims are usually alive.
 Seems natural for Detective Bayne to assume that duty.
 We’ll handle the witnesses.”